alexogeny/freckles/README.md

 but anything before `22.04` should work (mostly due to the hijacking of `apt install firefox` being redirected to `snap install` without the user's consent).

+### 1Password

+Installs both `1password` and `1password-cli` - then configures the cli using the variables from the vault.
+This saves me having to do any user input when I want to get things like a gitlab token.
+Also means I can easily configure the desktop app after install.

+TODO: modify `~/.ssh/config` to reference the 1password agent socket

+### Docker

+Ensures that the latest version of `docker` and `docker compose` are installed.
+Also logs me into the gitlab container registry.

 ### Firefox

 `lockedConfig.js` are all the preferences I use in firefox to harden it.